This Nighttime Routine Checklist Will Change Your Life

 What about going to bed at the same time every night?

 Honestly, I would let that idea go.
 Yes, having a sleep schedule is absolutely necessary.
-It is arguable the single most important thing you can do to have better sleep.
+It is arguably the single most important thing you can do to have better sleep.
 However, the focus should be on waking up at the same time every day not what time to go to sleep.

 Life happens.
 Events happen.
 Late nights happen.
-I’ve found that going to bed when you are tired, and not trying to go to bed at exactly 10pm every single night, leads to less stress.
+I’ve found that going to bed when you are tired, and not trying to go to bed at exactly 10 pm every single night, leads to less stress.
 And that’s a good thing.

-Start your nighttime routine when you are starting to feel sleepy.
+Start your nighttime routine checklist when you are starting to feel sleepy.
 It won’t take long for your body to start telling you when that is.

 Can I have sex in bed?